umn-msi-lmnp/cephtools/doc/vignette_panfs2ceph.md

 ## Introduction

 The purpose of the `panfs2ceph` subcommand is to backup a single directory, and all its contents, from panfs to ceph.
 The tool will create a working directory and output a file list and slurm job scripts to complete the steps.
+Notably, this tool was built when tier 1 storage was located on Panasas (panfs) -- now, most tier 1 data is stored on the VAST storage platform.
+Either way, panfs2ceph is really for transferring data from tier 1 to tier 2, regardless of their names.

 A common use case for this tool is this: